-NOW THEREFORE, the Commissioner has determined for the reasons set forth below, that the Respondents should be ordered to pay additional restitution and penalties with respect to this additional consumer complaint.
+NOW, THEREFORE, the Commissioner has determined, for the reasons set forth below, that the Respondents should be ordered to pay additional restitution and penalties with respect to these additional consumer complaints.

-- 1. The Commissioner hereby incorporates by reference the Summary Order to Cease and Desist (the "Summary Order") issued in this matter on September 24, 2010 (attached hereto as Exhibit A), the Final Order issued in this matter on January 6, 2011 (attached hereto as Exhibit B), the Final Order issued in this matter on December 11, 2012 (attached hereto as Exhibit C), and the Supplemental Summary Order for Restitution and Penalties issued on April 23, 2013 ("Supplemental Summary Order"), (attached hereto as Exhibit D, incorporating above Exhibits A, B & C). - 2.
-In January 2012, the Commissioner's office received an additional complaint against Respondents from ("Consumer A") (CFR-FY2012-172).
+- 1. The Commissioner hereby incorporates by reference the Summary Order to Cease and Desist (the "Summary Order") issued in this matter on September 24, 2010 (attached hereto as Exhibit A) the Final Order issued in this matter on January 6, 2011 (attached hereto as Exhibit B), and the Modified Final Order issued in this matter on December 11, 2012 (attached hereto as Exhibit C). - 2.
+In January 2012, the Commissioner's Office received an additional complaint against Respondents from ("Consumer A").
 On April 12, 2012 Consumer A entered into a loan modification agreement with Respondents.
-Consumer A paid approximately \$3,500 in up-front fees to Respondents in exchange for which Respondents represented that they would be able to obtain a loan modification for Consumer A. Although Respondents collected \$3,500 in up-front fee, Respondents never obtained a loan modification for Consumer A. - 3.
-As set forth more fully in the Summary Order, the Final Order of January 6, 2011, and the Final Order of December 11, 2012, and as recited in the Supplemental Summary Order (collectively the "Orders"), Respondents' actions pertaining to Consumer A constitute violations of the Maryland Credit Services Business Act ("MCSBA"), CL §14-1091 et seq. in the exact same manner as set forth in those previous Orders, thereby subjecting Respondents to the penalty provisions of the MCSBA and FI §§ 2-115(a) and (b); and
+Consumer A paid approximately \$3,500 in up-front fees to Respondents in exchange for which Respondents represented that they would be able to obtain a loan modification for Consumer A. Although Respondents collected \$3,500 in up-front fees, Respondents never obtained a loan modification for Consumer A.

+4. As set forth more fully in the Summary Order, the Final Order, and the Modified Final Order, Respondents' actions pertaining to Consumer A constitute violations of the Maryland Credit Services Business Act ("MCSBA"), CL §14-1091, et seq. in the exact same manner as set forth in those previous Orders, thereby subjecting Respondents to the penalty provisions of the MCSBA and FI §§ 2-115(a) and (b).